danielmiessler/fabric/README.md

                         realtime.
 NOTE: You will not be able to pipe the output into another command.
-  --list, -l            List available patterns --update, -u          Update patterns
+  --list, -l            List available patterns --clear               Clears your persistant model choice so that you can
+                        once again use the --model flag --update, -u          Update patterns
   --pattern PATTERN, -p PATTERN
                         The pattern (prompt) to use